-Hidden around the back side of Kubo-ichi Otsutsurugi-gu Shrine (which is near the museum celebrating Kanazawa’s pioneering surrealist author, Kyoka Izumi) is Kuragari-zaka.
+Hidden around the back side of Kubo-ichi Otsutsurugi-gu Shrine is Kuragari-zaka.

 The stairs are blocked on all sides, receiving sun only around noon of the clearest days.
-Yet at the bottom grows a lone sakura tree that rains cherry blossoms in spring in front of the geisha’s practice center.
-Just to the side behind a door of wooden rabbit silhouettes is the private gallery and shop of a late modern woodblock artist who depicted Kanazawa and Kyoto in striking, vivid colors.
+Yet at the bottom grows a lone sakura tree in front of the geisha’s practice center.
+Just to the side, you’ll find a door of wooden rabbit silhouettes.
+This is the private gallery and shop of a late modern woodblock artist who depicted Kanazawa and Kyoto in striking, vivid colors.

 Kazue-machi is a photogenic spot between Kanazawa Castle and Higashi Chaya.
 It’s close to the residence of Kurando Terashima, the banished samurai (400 m), and the Morihachi Confectionery Molds Museum.
 It’s also directly diagonal to Higashi Chaya (200 m).

-Kazue-machi is just over 2 kilometers away from Kaname Inn Tatemachi and a few feet away from the nearest bus stop (橋場町, Hashibacho).
+Kazue-machi is just over 2 kilometers away from Kaname Inn Tatemachi and a few feet away from the Hashibacho bus stop.

 This is what you came for.

 The geisha district of Higashi Chaya consists of a main street of the most famous tea houses in Kanazawa, surrounded by several neighborhoods of craftsmen, artists, and cafes.
-Often called Kanazawa’s “Old Town,” the stately wooden townhouses and cobbled streets are designed with for the merchant classes and the descendants of samurai.
+Often called Kanazawa’s “Old Town,” the stately wooden townhouses and cobbled streets are designed with for the pleasure of the merchant classes and the descendants of samurai.
 (Contrast with Takayama’s “Old Town,” built by and for the peasantry.)
-Best of all, this is the home turf of Kaname’s own travel concierge and tour guide, Fumie-san.

 “East Geisha District”

 Higashi Chaya and Nishi Chaya opened together as east and west entertainment districts in the early Meiji Era under the local government.
-Originally, activity and movement were tightly regulated, with the districts being sealed off areas of the city.
+Originally, activity and movement were tightly regulated, with the districts sealed off from the rest of the city.

 About two-thirds of the 140 buildings that make Higashi Chaya are protected.
-The most prominent are Kaikaro and Shima tea houses, the former of which features a tea room floored with gold-woven tatami mats and seasonal geisha shows in English.
+The most prominent are Kaikaro and Shima tea houses.
+Kaikaro features a tea room floored with gold-woven tatami mats and seasonal geisha shows in English.
 Both provide tours of pristine geisha entertainment houses, as well as matcha tea and sweets service.

 Higashi Chaya has a plethora of cafes and small restaurants, and signs with English are plentiful.
 I highly recommend Soba Buemon, just a few steps into a small alleyway from the main square.
 For traditional grilled fish and a wonderful sampling of sake rice wine from all around Ishikawa, Sake Bar Makoto is great for lunch or dinner.

 Higashi Chaya is also overflowing with shops featuring products made from gold leaf, one of Kanazawa’s chief crafts.
-Don’t neglect the alleyways away from the central street, as a lot of these have small handmade craft shops and galleries, perfect for finding unique and interesting souvenirs.
+Don’t neglect the alleyways away from the central street!
+A lot of these have small handmade craft shops and galleries, perfect for finding unique and interesting souvenirs.